 You can find all of the brands listed above online and many are available at your local natural foods store (like Whole Foods Market or Trader Joe’s).
 Some grocery and drug stores are beginning to carry natural cosmetics now too.

 If for some strange reason none of the stores in your local area have any natural cosmetics at all, then I would strongly urge you to put in a request with customer service and then just order online in the meantime.
 Vote with your dollars!
 The more we demand that companies and stores provide us with safe, natural products the more these products will become widely available.

 Become a green beauty advocate.
-Going clean in 2016 is a club that is open to everyone, so stop using toxic junk.
+Going clean in 2018 and beyond is a club that is open to everyone.
 Real beauty is clean beauty, make the switch, feel the difference and gain even more confidence by knowing that the cosmetics you are putting on your skin are actually helping it instead of harming it.

 I am not going to pretend that I never use any products with chemical ingredients.
 I just try to do the best I can and avoid as many toxic ingredients as possible.
 Not all chemicals are harmful, so the main point of this article is to help inform and educate and provide you with some better options.
 Hopefully, you do feel more informed and empowered and I didn’t totally scare the crap out of you. 🙂

 What are some of your favorite products or brands?
 Leave a comment below!

 This post may contain referral/affiliate links.
 If you buy something, The NMR may earn a commission.

 Lora is a native Californian currently living in the Southeast.
 She is an artist, designer, blogger and nature lover.
 Her hobbies include herbalism, cooking, baking, creating DIY aromatherapy recipes, sipping wine and listening to music.
 She also loves to go hiking and camping.